-Social media management is crucial if you’re running an online business.
+Social media marketing is crucial if you’re running an online business.
 It’s even more important if you’re a creative business owner, searching for a great way to build an audience.
-How is social media management for starters different than any other SMM?
+If you want to grab more social media tips, head over to this free course.

-What I love about Twitter?
+What do I love about Twitter?
 It’s simple.
 It’s a great way to communicate, feel like a part of something bigger – part of some community that you have a choice to build up yourself.
-You can go on the Twitter on any time of the day and there’s always something happening.
-People are discussing, offering, commenting.
+You can go on Twitter at any time of the day and there’s always something happening.
+People are discussing, posting updates, interacting.

 What’s the best way to work with marketing on Twitter?
 Keep in mind that sharing is caring!
 Twitter is built on community, therefore you have to gather around yourself those who will be good “listeners” to what you’re willing to say.
 What is your main message?
 Are you helping new bloggers?
 Are you boosting up designer careers?
 Or offering killer websites for creatives?

-Look for the audience that will be willing to hear what you have to say.
+Look for the audience that wants to hear what you have to say.

 What are the best tools to use for Twitter?
-Buffer, Hootsuite or CoSchedule are social media scheduling apps (read comparison of Buffer and Hootsuite) for a variety of social media, not only Twitter, but I do suggest you to one of these right for this platform.
+Buffer, Hootsuite or CoSchedule are social media scheduling apps for a variety of social media, not only Twitter, but I do suggest you to one of these right for this platform.
 It’s a great way how to reach out to the audience that you can’t be in direct contact with because of different time zones or you just don’t have time to share things daily.
-Set it up for 4-5 tweets a day in different times and it will work like a charm!
+Set it up for 4-5 tweets a day at different times and it will work like a charm!

 unfollowers.me is a way to control your Twitter followers and people whom you’re following.
 You can see inactive accounts, scams, etc.

 What I use Pinterest for?
-I use Pinterest to promote my blog posts, share my new designs and learn A LOT of new information along the way.
+I use Pinterest to promote my blog posts, share my affiliate posts and learn A LOT of new information along the way.
 I follow boards related to my field of interest & therefore everything I see on Pinterest is relevant and interesting for me.

 What not to do on Pinterest?